newlandsvalley/purescript-midi/README.md

 [![Latest release](http://img.shields.io/github/release/newlandsvalley/purescript-midi.svg)](https://github.com/newlandsvalley/purescript-midi/releases)
 [![Build Status](https://travis-ci.org/newlandsvalley/purescript-midi.svg?branch=master)](https://travis-ci.org/newlandsvalley/purescript-midi)

 This library provides MIDI support in PureScript.
-It includes a MIDI parser and also has support for the Web MIDI API (currently only available in Chrome and, I think, Opera).
+It includes a MIDI parser and also allows you to access the Web MIDI API (currently only available in Chrome and, I think, Opera).
 For example, if you use Chrome and can plug in a MIDI keyboard you should to be able to play it using [this](http://www.tradtunedb.org.uk:8601/) demonstration.

 ## Building